 Paul was a firm believer in prayer.
 He states that living a life worthy of the Lord is connected with prayer.

-In order to pleas God in every way, we must pray.
+In order to please God in every way, we must pray.
 This means that we must ask to discover His will for us.
-Sometimes, Christians do not pray enough and when they do pray that ask for too little.
+Sometimes, Christians do not pray enough, and when they do pray, they ask for too little.
 The Lord wants us to seek Him out, regularly, fervently, and specifically.

 To live a life that is worthy of the Lord is to bear fruit.
 What kind of fruit is he speaking of?
 See Gal.
 5:22-23.

 Paul gives high regard to bearing fruit in every good work.